 (1) PhD students participating in organised training are entitled to residential accommodation for 12 months of the year subject to conditions identical to those pertaining to undergraduate students.

 (2) PhD students participating in organised PhD training may teach or instruct within the University and receive remuneration for this activity.
 Their fees must be calculated proportionally by taking into consideration the number of hours and the current minimal wage.
-A doctorandus contract must be drawn up concerning the teaching performed by the PhD student.
 The total teaching or instruction time of students may not exceed 6 hours per week.
 The director of the institute of the subject being taught should acknowledge the successful completion of the contractual teaching duties of the PhD student.

 (3) If the PhD student is engaged in research unrelated to his/her own training a doctorandus contract must be drawn up.
 This work must be paid for at the same rates and under conditions as those that apply to the university teaching staff.
 PhD students teaching in foreign languages must be offered the same level of remuneration as to the university staff teaching in foreign languages.